UKHO/tfmodule-azure-vnet-with-nsg/README.md

 ## Example for subnets

 subnets are created using an array expecting a `name` and a `number`, number should increment from 0.
+Optional variables of `newbit` and `service_endpoints` are also allowed.
+Each subnet can then set it's own `newbits` and `service_endpoints` or use the global values, for example, if no newbit property is found it will always default to 4.
+Using the `newbits` and `service_endpoints` variables per subnet allows for specific sizes and endpoints to be set.

 It is also worth noting, the addition of newbits to the base address should not exceed /29.
 Azure has the habit of absorbing 5 ip addresses per subnet. so the smallest you could go it a range of 8 ips (/29). with a newbits of 4, this would imply a minimum base of /25 is needed.

-Each subnet can set it's own newbits or use the global value, if no newbit property is found it will always default to 4.

 ```terraform
 subnets = [{